lonycell/grafana.v7/docs/sources/administration/provisioning.md

 ### Reusable Dashboard URLs

-If the dashboard in the json file contains an [uid](/reference/dashboard/#json-fields), Grafana will force insert/update on that uid.
-This allows you to migrate dashboards betweens Grafana instances and provisioning Grafana from configuration without breaking the URLs given since the new dashboard URL uses the uid as identifier.
+If the dashboard in the json file contains an [uid](/reference/dashboard/#json-fields), ThingSPIN will force insert/update on that uid.
+This allows you to migrate dashboards betweens ThingSPIN instances and provisioning ThingSPIN from configuration without breaking the URLs given since the new dashboard URL uses the uid as identifier.
-When Grafana starts, it will update/insert all dashboards available in the configured folders.
+When ThingSPIN starts, it will update/insert all dashboards available in the configured folders.
 If you modify the file, the dashboard will also be updated.
-By default Grafana will delete dashboards in the database if the file is removed.
+By default ThingSPIN will delete dashboards in the database if the file is removed.
 You can disable this behavior using the `disableDeletion` setting.

 > **Note.** Provisioning allows you to overwrite existing dashboards
 > which leads to problems if you re-use settings that are supposed to be unique.